mbenke/zpf2020/Slides/12Concur/12concur.md

 readMVar :: MVar a -> IO a  --  Atomic read

-tryTakeMVar :: MVar a -> IO (Maybe a) -- nonblocking tyyPutMVar  :: MVar a -> a -> IO Bool
+tryTakeMVar :: MVar a -> IO (Maybe a) -- nonblocking tryPutMVar  :: MVar a -> a -> IO Bool
 ~~~~

 `stdout` is guarded by an `MVar`, hence `A` and `B` in the previous example